stephencweiss/stephencharlesweiss.com/content/blog/2019-05-23/create-spinner-in-react.md

 # Create Your Spinner

 A spinner is just a component with animation.
-However, in the process of doing this, I learned about the tagged template literal support for `keyframes` in `styled-components`.
+However, in the process of doing this, I learned about the tagged template literal support for `keyframes` in `styled-components`.<sup>1</sup>

 If you’re building out a library of UI components (as I am), this type of abstraction can be really nice.